mikaelpatel/Cosa/examples/LCD/CosaHD44780/README.md

 CosaHD44780
 ===========
-Demonstration of the HD44780 (1602) LCD device driver with mapping to IOStream::Device.
+Demonstration of the HD44780 (aka 1602) LCD device driver with mapping to IOStream::Device.

 Circuit